tamu-edu-students/HyperTools/README.md

 `./cuda_cubert_example`

+## Video
+Link to video demoing some of the code: https://youtu.be/dIzrb7cCqlA

 ## Credits
 This package was developed by Anthony Medellin with help from Jacqueline Aleman, Anant Bhamri, Leo Feng, Adam Garsha, Sarah Lee, Albert Ma, Sudiksha Pradhan, Rijul Ranjan, and Alex Tran.